10 May, 2024

 Cheung Chau Food

-Historically a fishing village, the seafood here is the main attraction!
-But there are also traditional Cantonese restaurants, along with Western-style places, so rest assured there is something for everyone.
+Since it was historically a fishing village, the seafood is the main attraction!
+But there are also traditional Cantonese restaurants, along with Western-style places, so rest assured there is something delicious for everyone.

 Sassy Tip: Most places are cash only, so hit the ATM before you head out there or stop off at the island’s HSBC or various convenience stores.